arXiv/html_feedback/README.md

 - `db.create_all()`
 - `exit()`

-### Start Server
+#### Start Server

-Start the server by `python app.py` or `flask --app app run`
+Start the server by `python(python3) app.py` or `flask --app app run`

-## Details about the features(not finished)
+## Details about the features
-1. Highlight
+1. Develop abase on Spark, backend use Python and CSS use bootstrap with ArXiv defualr css.

-2. Screenshot
+2. Screenshot (Use Html2canvas)

-3. Use shortcut "p" to open report box, and "i" to close it.
+3. Use shortcut to control report box

-4. Use "CT_Tech" to find add elements on HTML file.
+   a. "p" or "P" or  "Command + /"  or "Command + ?" to open report box.

+   b.  "i" or "I" or "Command + ." or "Command + >" to close report box.

+4. Build a floating button at right buttom corner, can be clicked to open the report box.

+5. After Select Text auto show up report button.
+After click report button will auto take screenshot and get select HTML File.

+6. Highlight

+7. In Report box, people can add comments, attach file, and take screenshot (this function will auto close report box and reopne).

+8. The screenshot image can be zoom up.

+9. Use SQLite as backend database, get report information from frontend.
+Information included attachment file, screenshot, id, article title, comments, user id and contact info, selected html, etc.

 ## Future work & Current Problem
 #### Important